 Check your pro gress - I

 NOTE:- a) Write your answers in the space given below.

 b) Compare your answer with the lesson.

-A) Tick the right choice:-
+A) Tick t the right choice:-

-a) "The social scientist must abandon or ethnocentric and egocentric biases while researches":
+a) "The social scientist must abandon or transcend his ethnocentric and egocentric biases while carrying out researches":

 i) Radcliffe Brown ii) Malinowski

-b) • in Tanjore the Brahmins did not to visit the untouchable locality view:
+b) At Sripuram village in Tanjore the Brahmins did not allow to visit the untouchable locality and ask their point of view:

 i) Andre Beteille ii) P.V Young

-B) Answer the following questions ions
+B) Answ er the following questions

 a) Define Objectivity.

-b) Explain in brief impact of subj et of subjectivity at various stages logical research.
+b) Explain in brief impact of course of sociological r of subjectivity at various stages in the esearch.